bowens8/Recipeo/README.md

 Click it to browse everything, or start typing to filter by name.
 Selecting one fills in its icon and name; if you type something and click away without picking a result, it reverts rather than leaving a half-typed, invalid selection.

+## Sorting the ingredient library

+The **Sort by** dropdown on the Ingredients tab reorders the list — alphabetically (A–Z or Z–A), by when it was added (newest or oldest first), or by calories (high–low or low–high).
+Ingredients created before this feature existed just sort as the oldest of the bunch, since there's no real creation date to go on for those.

 ## Faster ingredient entry: autofill & bulk add